kakrusch/docana-project-luka/README.md

 |                | k: ['john', 'j', 'jane', 'h', 'sarah']               |

-## Comparison Metrics and Results

-We analysed the different version of OK with 4 comparison metrics.

 ### Word Senses
 The idea was to find out the different word senses for the different spellings of okay and then see whether the subreddits yield different results.
 In a first step, we used the nltk library and the built-in wordnet function to see all possible definitions for the different versions of “ok”.
 This gave us the following results: